calebkleveter/SwiftMark/README.md

 ## License

-The whole SwiftDown package is under the MIT license agreement.
+The whole SwiftMark package is under the MIT license agreement.

 ## Attribution